alpdoganurut/substack_archive/README.md

 I've created this to mostly archive `Computer Enhance` posts, but it should work for most Substacks.

+Either create a `urls.txt` file with the URLs you want to download, or pass a single URL as argument.

+You can use https://github.com/alexferrari88/sbstck-dl to get a list of URLs from a Substack.
+Existing `urls.txt` is a list of `Computer Enhance` posts.

 Requires login to download paid content.
 Copy-paste your login url (which is sent to your email) when asked for.
 Cookies are saved in `cookies.json` for subsequent runs.